Our mission is to discover and network with individuals connected to Hong Kong orphanages and children homes such as,

 Fortunately, a number of local citizens, Christian missionaries and charitable organizations in Hong Kong rose to the occasion

-number of orphans.
-Fanling Babies Home also provided shelter for orphans during the Japanese occupation and mainland refugee
+Japanese occupation.
+Fanling Babies Home also provided shelter for abandoned babies during the Japanese occupation

 Hong Kong became a center of missionary activity.
-A large exodus of missionaries from China ended
+A large exodus of missionaries from China resettled in